Congenital erythropoietic porphyria

 CEP may be suspected in children (or rarely in adults) who present with the problems described in this leaflet.
 The diagnosis is confirmed by measuring porphyrin levels in the blood, urine and faeces.
 These samples need to be protected from light until tested.
 A blood sample may also be taken to look for changes in the genes.

-Testing for CEP in pregnancy is not offered routinely.
+Testing for CEP in pregnancy is not routinely offered.
 However, CEP can be diagnosed in pregnancy in families where there is already a child with CEP.
 In this situation, cells taken from the fluid surrounding the baby in the womb (amniocentesis) or from the placenta, at 3 to 4 months into the pregnancy, are checked for the gene mutations causing CEP.

 Can CEP be cured?